Nazgul07/LyncLogger/README.md

 ## Notes

-Compatible & tested on Skype for Business 2016
+Tested on Skype for Business 2016 but should be compatible with Lync 2013

 To start the program automaticaly at startup you can put a shorcut in the folder "C:\ProgramData\Microsoft\Windows\Start Menu\Programs\Startup"